 Sadly none of the Founding Fathers held views on "Race" that are acceptable to modern standards.
 However they did not all hold the same views either.

 It is a fact that pretty much all of the notable Founding Fathers opposed Slavery.
 The Wallbuilders website does a good Job documenting quotes on this subject.
 But they are a website with a Dominionist agenda, ignoring plenty of the context of all of that.
-I am also someone well aware that opposing Slavery was not in itself proof of not being a Racist, many Whites opposed Slavery because they wanted Africans gone form the country entirely.
+I am also someone well aware that opposing Slavery was not in itself proof of not being a Racist, many Whites opposed Slavery because they wanted Africans gone from the country entirely.
 There was often a genuine outrage at how Slaves were treated, but that was often little more significant then being outraged by Animal Cruelty.

 I've seen it claimed a few times that George Washington freed his slaves when the Revolutionary War ended, but Thomas Jefferson did not.
 Out of an agenda to try and make Jefferson seem the worst of all of them on this issue.
 This is false, Washington didn't free his slaves then, I know this because there are quotes of him explaining why he didn't.
 The State laws in Virginia pretty much made it impossible for a Freed Slave to remain Free.
 Thomas Jefferson also lived in Virginia and provided the exact same explanation.
 You can morally question handling the situation that way if you want, I don't know what I would have done if it were me, but you can't just ignore it and deny that there was a reason for people who opposed slavery to continue owning slaves regardless.
 Thomas Jefferson included a condemnation of slavery in the original draft of the Declaration of Independence, it was the Southern delegates who had that part removed.